-\paragraph{Hybrid Action Spaces.} As shown in Fig.~\ref{fig:results_hybrid}, DGRL maintains its performance advantage in hybrid domains, outperforming the best-performing benchmarks by 11\% to 129\%.
-These results validate the theoretical benefits of joint manifold search: whereas hierarchical baselines like H-DNC are restricted by low-level choices conditioned on fixed, potentially sub-optimal high-level parameters (Remark 5.4), DGRL performs a coordinated selection of both action components.
-This joint optimization, combined with DBU's lack of a hard regret floor (Prop.~\ref{prop:regret_appendix}), prevents continuous selection errors from propagating into and biasing the discrete policy.
-By eliminating hierarchical dependencies while maintaining coordinated action selection, DGRL achieves a level of scalability and stability that remains out of reach for traditional decomposed architectures.
+\textbf{Hybrid Action Spaces.} As shown in Fig.~\ref{fig:results_hybrid}, DGRL maintains its performance advantage in hybrid domains, outperforming the best-performing benchmarks by 11\% to 129\%.
+As in discrete environments, these performance gaps become especially visible in large-scale and irregularly structured environments.
+Our results validate the theoretical benefits of the joint manifold search: whereas hierarchical baselines like H-DNC are restricted by low-level choices conditioned on fixed, potentially sub-optimal high-level parameters, DGRL performs a coordinated selection of both action components.
+This joint optimization, combined with DBU's lack of a hard regret floor (Prop.~\ref{prop:regret_appendix}), prevents high-level selection errors from propagating into and biasing the low-level policy.
+By eliminating hierarchical dependencies while maintaining coordinated action selection, DGRL achieves a level of scalability and stability out of reach for traditional decomposed architectures.

-\paragraph{Computational Complexity.} We evaluate average step times across varying action space cardinalities in Table~\ref{tab:results_compute}.
+\textbf{Computational Complexity.} We evaluate average step times across varying action space cardinalities in Table~\ref{tab:results_compute}.
 While the inference times of Wolpertinger and LAR are initially lower due to their reliance on pre-computed lookup tables, these methods become computationally and memory-prohibitive as the action space expands.
-In contrast, while DNC's step times scale poorly with $|\mathcal{A}|$, SDN exhibits near-constant time complexity relative to the action space size.
-By leveraging independent sampling and parallelized local search, SDN maintains efficient neighborhood evaluation regardless of cardinality, offering a scalable alternative to exhaustive or grid-constrained search paradigms.
+In contrast, while DNC's step times scale poorly with action space dimensionality, DGRL exhibits near-constant time complexity relative to the action space size.
+By leveraging independent sampling and parallelized local searches, DGRL maintains efficient neighborhood evaluation regardless of cardinality, offering a scalable alternative to exhaustive or grid-constrained search paradigms.